 One in three industrial or home accidents involves injury to the hand.
 The restoration of hand function after injury or disease is a gratifying experience for the hand surgeon.

-Many routine hand conditions are treated in our practice.
-The following links provide a brief description of some of them.
+The following links provide a brief description of some common hand conditions.
 There are numerous other conditions that relate to the injury, disease and deformity of the wrist and hand.

-Dr South offers surgery for numerous common hand conditions.
+Dr Wheatley offers surgery for many common hand conditions.

 The tendons of the thumb and each of the fingers pass through a sheath on the palm side of the hand.
 Certain diseases and overuse activities can cause a thickening of this sheath.
 As the tendon passes through a thickened sheath, the tendon eventually becomes irritated and swells.
 Pain, catching and eventually locking of the finger will occur.
 Early treatment consists of anti-inflammatory medication or Cortisone injection.
 If these fail to provide relief, the sheath is opened surgically through a small incision at the base of the finger.